Caesarean section – Glengarry Private Hospital, Duncraig, Perth

 4. In birth, there are no risk-free options.
+Vaginal birth has risks.

-Any surgical or invasive procedure carries risks.
+Note, any surgical or invasive procedure carries risks.
 Before proceeding, you should do your own research.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.
 For instance, your GP’s opinion will be very helpful.